Early morning fires in Rogers being investigated as arson; two people escaped through window, fire chief says

 Both fires early Thursday were in the 1000 block of South D Street, just north of Veterans Park, Fire Chief Tom Jenkins said.
 No injuries have been reported from either fire, he said.

 The first fire involved an outdoor storage building in the neighborhood.
-Fire crews responded around 1:30 a.m. and did not find anything left to save, according to Jenkins.
-The house at the site of the fire was not damaged, he said.
+Fire crews responded around 1:30 a.m. and didn't find anything left to save, according to Jenkins.
+The house at the site of the fire wasn't damaged, he said.

 The second fire took place at a house across the street about three hours later, he said.
 Two people escaped the fire through a window.
-They were evaluated by first responders and were not sent to the hospital, he said.
+They were evaluated by first responders and weren't sent to the hospital, he said.

 The house at 1006 S. D St. withstood "substantial damage," with flames taking about 30 minutes to bring under control, according to Jenkins.